Antun Vrančić: Early years

+Vrančić was born on 30 May 1504 (29 May is an erroneous date), and raised in Šibenik, a city in Dalmatia in the former Republic of Venice.
+His father was Francesco/Frane Vrančić (c.
+1481/82-1563), paternal grandfather Antonio/Antun Vrančić (b.
+1423) and great-grandfather Zuanne/Giovanni/Ivan Vrančić (mentioned 1444), while his mother was Marietta/Margareta Statileo/Statilić.
+Antun had seven brothers and two sisters from his mother Margareta and stepmother Angelica/Anđelika Ferro, by letters was most closely connected to Michaele/Mihovil (1507/13-1570/71), Piero/Petar (1540-1570) and Giovanni/Ivan (1535-1558), but also nephews Faust (1551-1617), Kazimir Vrančić (1557-1637), Jeronim Domicije-Berislavić (b. c.
+1533) among others.

-Vrančić was born and raised in Šibenik, city in Dalmatia in the former Republic of Venice.
-Most historians accept a hypothesis that the Vrančić family was one of the Bosnian noble families that had moved to Šibenik in the era of Ottoman military incursions.
-Vrančić's uncle Ivan Statilić and his other relative, Croatian viceroy Petar Berislavić, took care of his education.
+Vrančić's uncle by mother side Ivan Statilić and his other relative, Croatian viceroy Petar Berislavić, took care of his education.
 His maternal uncle, János Statileo, Bishop of Transylvania also supported him in Trogir, Šibenik, from 1514 in Hungary and in Padua, where he earned the degree of magister in 1526.
 After later studies at Vienna and Kraków, Vrančić entered diplomatic service, aged only 26.
+Later in his life was guardian and took care of younger brother Jerolim and Ivan, and nephews Faust Vrančić and Jeronim Domicije education.

 Diplomat and prelate

 Zápolya's service

 In 1530 John Zápolya appointed him as the provost of the Buda cathedral and as a royal secretary.
-Between 1530-1539 he was also the deputy of the King and after his death he remained with his widow, Isabella Jagiellon.
-In 1541 he moved with her to Transylvania, but he mostly traveled fulfilling diplomatic services because of his disagreement with cardinal Juraj Utješinović's policy of claiming the Hungarian throne for Isabella's and Zápolya's infant son (instead of conceding it to Ferdinand I as per Treaty of Nagyvárad).
-Utješinović, appointed by Zápolya as a guardian of his son, John Sigismund Zápolya, fought against Ferdinand and allied himself with the Ottoman Empire.
+Between 1530 and 1539 he was also the deputy of King Zápolya and after his death he remained with his widow, Isabella Jagiellon.
+In 1541 he moved with her to Transylvania, but he mostly traveled fulfilling diplomatic services because of his disagreement with cardinal Juraj Utješinović's policy of claiming the Hungarian throne for Isabella's and Zápolya's infant son (instead of conceding it to Ferdinand I as per the Treaty of Nagyvárad).
+Utješinović, appointed by Zápolya as the guardian to his son, John Sigismund Zápolya, fought against Ferdinand and allied himself with the Ottoman Empire.